-Shopify recommends users to use Chrome, Firefox, or Safari as the preferred browsers when suing Bulk Editor.
-The editor operates by increasing the parameters to the URLs, which often gets over the limit as permitted by Internet Explorer’s URL length, which is why Shopify Bulk Editor may not be sued with the Internet Explorer.
+Shopify recommends users use Chrome, Firefox, or Safari as the preferred browsers when using Bulk Editor.
+The editor operates by increasing the parameters to the URLs, which often gets over the limit as permitted by Internet Explorer’s URL length, which is why Shopify Bulk Editor may not be sued with Internet Explorer.

 Selecting products to edit in bulk

 Follow the below steps to edit products in bulk from the Shopify Admin: